-Cylinder Hole Depth: The depth of the hole (to the capped bottom of the 200mm OD PVC pipe) should be at least 1800mm.
-This depth is measured from the pit base level.
+Cylinder Hole Depth: The depth of the hole (to the capped bottom of the 200mm OD PVC pipe) should be 3000mm from the pit base level.

 Sump: A sump in the pit is not a requirement of Powerglide Elevators as our system runs on oil, not water.
 However, it may be a requirement of your local building authority.
 Powerglide can provide a water sensor and alarm for this purpose if required.